 Suzy (11/09/82 – 13/06/87) [249 issues]

 Suzy launched after Tracy and was more glossy, colourful and it was more feature heavy and had a lot more photo stories (the first issue has 4 photo stories and 2 picture stories).
 It seemed to fit somewhere between a teen mag and a girl’s comic.
+It is maybe because of this that it has been the more forgotten publication of the DCT Girls titles.
 The photo stories were more suited to the glossy paper rather than Debbie’s newspaper quality (which may be one of the reasons Debbie didn’t last too long after Suzy’s launch).
 While Suzy started off with the standard 6-7 stories, later this decreased to 4 stories per issue.
 Before the end of it’s run the number of stories per issue, actually increased again.
 I suspect, like Diana, this was to make it fit better with the publication it was to be merged with.
 When they increased the number of stories in issue #236, it also came with a free picture story library book.
 Again a competition appears for the merger.
 Suzy brings two stories “Broken Hearts” a series of short stories with the connecting theme of character having the heart broken (often due to a romantic situation).
 Due to it’s short story format this would appear sporadically for a while.
 The other story was the soap like “Suzy’s Scene”.
 On the cover Bunty gained a friend Suzy for a while but she soon faded away like the Suzy logo which only lasted 8 issues before disappearing.

 Other serials from Suzy did turn up in other DCT publications later, most notably “The Jordans of Jedworth”, a story about triplet girls in a boarding school, appeared in Judy.